 As far as amenities, there was a pool and hot tub.
 Both were indoors so it’s protected from those 10 days a year it rains in Southern California.
 The pool was a normal size, as was the hot tub.
 The pool was fairly cold but I don’t know if it’s consistently that way.
-The pool was very clean.

 The hotel served a continental breakfast that had very limited options.
 There was some fruit, cereal, pastries and bread.
 That’s about it.
-If you want to grab something for your way to the parks, then this is suitable.
+If you want to grab something on your way to the parks, then this is suitable.
 If you want a good breakfast, go somewhere else.
 This is a nice way to save a few bucks though.

 There was a Denny’s right across the parking lot from the hotel.
 A Cold Stone, IHOP and the dreaded Captain Kidd’s were also very close by.